RedisGraph/RedisGraph/README.md

 ```

 ### Query language
-The syntex is based on neo4j's Cypher and currently only a small subset of the language is supported.
+The syntex is based on neo4j's Cypher and currently only a subset of the language is supported.

 A query is composed of three parts: